-How it works: Methodology
+How it works

-Fossil Free Funds sources financial data on equities and mutual funds from Morningstar.
-Our database contains information on thousands of U.S. open-end and exchange traded mutual funds, some of the most common funds held in 401(k)s, 403(b)s, and other retirement plans.
+We source data on companies and mutual funds from financial services provider Morningstar.
+Our database covers thousands of U.S. open-end mutual funds and exchange-traded funds (ETFs), some of the most common funds held in 401(k)s, 403(b)s, and other retirement plans.

 Looking for your favorite fund and can’t find it?
 With more resources, we could include more funds — make a gift today to make a difference.

-Fossil fuel investments
+Fossil fuel companies

 Fossil Free Funds now incorporates fossil finance into our fossil fuel ratings.